CrossFit

 Can you start CrossFit at an older age?

-Head Coach and Founder
+Founder and Head Coach

-In our previous article Can you make progress in CrossFit when you are over 30? we explained the importance of reframing your goals and personal records to keep training as you age.
-In this follow up article we discuss the measures you need to take if you are new to CrossFit at an older age.
+In our article Can you make progress in CrossFit when you are over 30? we explained the importance of reframing your goals and personal records to keep training as you age.
+In this follow up article we discuss the extra investments you need to take to stay healthy and fit.

-Quality of life as your main priority
+Quality of life: your main priority

+As your body ages and your life changes, so should your lifestyle, training and nutrition.
+You need to think about the quality of your life as your main priority.
 If you are an experienced athlete, that means you need to pay attention to more than just trying to keep up with the youngsters at the gym.
 If you are new to CrossFit, prioritizing the quality of life means it is never too late to start a healthier lifestyle.

 Good health requires more responsibility